 If you have a court order to pay spousal support or spousal maintenance, you may be able to avoid a monthly payment and pay all your alimony in one lump sum.
 A lump sum payment is helpful if you are still determining the amount of time you may need to pay spousal support.

 Your ex-spouse and the court will likely have to approve the lump sum payment agreement.
 Several states allow a spouse to pay the total alimony amount in one lump sum.
 Usually, the total sum must equal the total amount of future monthly payments.

-Benefits of Taking Lump Sum Alimony
+Benefits of Taking Lump Sum Spousal Support

-Second, you won't have to worry about collections problems if you decide to receive a lump sum alimony payment.
-Many people often must go to court and obtain court judgments that order their former spouses to continue making monthly alimony payments.
-However, if you opt for a lump sum alimony payment, you can avoid these enforcement problems as you will receive all of your alimony up front.
+Second, you won't have to worry about collection problems with a lump sum alimony payment.
+Should the payor stop making payments, the supported spouse must go to court and get court judgments that order their former spouse to continue making monthly alimony payments.
+If you opt for a lump sum alimony payment, you can avoid these enforcement problems as you will receive all your alimony upfront.

 Tax Consequences of Lump Sum Payments